Do I Need a Business Valuation? 10 Situations That Require One

 How much does a business valuation cost?

-Standard business valuations range $7,500-$25,000 depending on company size, complexity, industry, and report requirements.
-Healthcare practice valuations typically cost $10,000-$30,000 due to regulatory complexity.
-409A valuations run $2,500-$9,000.
-Purchase price allocations range $15,000-$50,000 based on transaction size.
-Multi-location businesses, complex ownership structures, and detailed reports increase fees.
-Rush timelines add 25-50% premiums.
-However, valuation costs pale compared to consequences of operating without them-IRS penalties, litigation losses, or unfavorable transaction terms often exceed valuation costs by multiples.
+Standard business valuations range $7,500–$25,000 depending on company size, complexity, and report requirements.
+Healthcare practice valuations cost $10,000–$30,000 due to regulatory complexity.
+409A valuations run $2,500–$9,000.
+Purchase price allocations range $15,000–$50,000.
+Rush timelines add 25–50% premiums.
+Valuation costs pale compared to consequences – IRS penalties, litigation losses, or unfavorable transaction terms exceed fees by multiples.

 Can my CPA provide the required valuation?